mohitmaikhuri03/Devops/practice.md

 INCLUSIONS :-
 INCLUDE VARS INCLUDE TASK
 IMPORT TASK AND IMPORT PLAYBOOK

+Inclusion refers to the mechanism of reusing code (tasks, handlers, or entire playbooks) by including or importing them into another playbook.

 Summary
 import :  ( STATIC ) Conditions are checked before running the playbook because import_* statements